 ** if user is not added as a contributor or approving officer

-The data custodian is responsible for confirming the pathway for the data sharing request under the Project tab.
-Questions presented in the request form will depend on the selected pathway.
-All pathways apply the the data sharing principles (the Five Safes) to effectively manage data sharing.
+Templates will be populated based on the chosen agreement type.
+The data custodian is responsible for confirming the pathway for the data sharing request under the Agreement tab.
+All pathways apply the data sharing principles (the Five Safes) to effectively manage data sharing.
+The agreement type can be changed at any time during the Collaboration in Progress stage depending on what is decided between the parties.

 Selecting DATA Scheme data sharing agreement will open questions that are specific to the DATA Scheme, enabling parties to use Dataplace to develop an agreement that meet the requirements of the Data Availability and Transparency Act 2022 (DAT Act).